Glen Sherley

-Glen Milborn Sherley (March 9, 1936 − May 11, 1978) was an American citizen who became a country singer-songwriter after his song "Greystone Chapel" was made famous by Johnny Cash in 1968.
+Glen Milborn Sherley (March 9, 1936 − May 11, 1978) was an American who became a country singer-songwriter after his song "Greystone Chapel" was made famous by Johnny Cash in 1968.
 Sherley wrote the song while in prison and it was later performed by Cash at his Folsom Prison performance, which was eventually released as the album At Folsom Prison.
-Sherley was in the front row, unaware that his song was going to be played.
+Sherley was in the front row, unaware that his song was going to be performed.

 Sherley subsequently wrote and performed a number of other songs.
-He died by suicide at the age of 42.
+He took his own life at the age of 42.

 Biography

 Early life

 Sherley was born in 1936 as the son of farm workers in Oklahoma.
 They migrated to California in the 1940s to work in cotton fields, potato farms and more.
 Sherley was a youth offender, and through the 1950s and 1960s was frequently in and out of prison for various crimes including one jailbreak.
 By the time he was discovered by Johnny Cash in 1968 while serving time for armed robbery, Sherley had been an inmate of several state penitentiaries, including Chino, Soledad, San Quentin, and Folsom.